 - You pay a court fee (currently £550), or complete form EX150 if you are exempt from paying court fees.

-- You also need to send the court a certified copy of your marriage certificate (which usually means the original yellow and green copy).
+- You also need to send the court a certified copy of your marriage certificate (which usually means the original yellow and green copy), or upload this to the gov.uk website.

 - The court sends the divorce papers to the Respondent.

-- They Respondent has to complete a form called the acknowledgement of service, which they post back to the court.
-This confirms that they have read the petition and statement of arrangements, whether they agree with what is said, and whether they oppose the divorce.
+- They Respondent has to complete a form called the acknowledgement of service, which they send back to the court.
+This confirms that they have read the petition and whether they oppose the divorce.

 - Defending a divorce is complicated and is outside the scope of this guide.
 The vast majority of divorces are undefended.